starwit/lj-projectbuilder/docs/templates-howto.md

 In order to start with templating, you can use an already existing template.
 A default react template can be found [here](https://github.com/starwit/reacthook-spring-template).

-1. If it is not already existing, you have to add it to the ProjectBuilder.
+1. If not already done, add your Template to ProjectBuilder.

     * You can find the menu-item TEMPLATES in the header menu.
 It opens a list of all registered templates.
     * Check, if the following template configuration already exists: